Valentine’s Day Color Change Chem Demo

 Perform the Valentine’s Day Demo

 Present the pink solution.
 You can heat the liquid over a hot plate or, in the case of the test tube, in a burner flame.
 Heating the solution causes a shift in the equilibrium between the unionized ammonia and the ionized ammonium hydroxide.
 The change in pH makes the pink-colored indicator turn colorless.
-If you do not experience a color change, there is too much ammonia in the solution, so dilute it further with water and try again.
+If you do not experience a color change, there is too much ammonia in the solution.
+Add more water and try again.